 - What makes the pain better or worse?

-Your doctor will initially want to make sure your pain isn't caused by a more serious condition.
-They will ask relevant questions to rule out cancer, a fracture or an infection, although these conditions are uncommon.
+They will first want to make sure your pain is not being caused by a more serious condition.
+They will ask questions to rule out cancer, a fracture or an infection, although these conditions are uncommon.

 If your doctor thinks there may be a more serious cause you will be referred for further tests.